Full Spectrum CBD: A New CBD Hoax

 Are you ready to learn ANOTHER way CBD products aren't what they say they are?
 I'm very ready to tell you about this one...

-In an upcoming podcast episode, I discuss CBD with ProjectCBD co-founder Martin Lee.
-I titled the episode "CBD: It's Time To Believe The Hype."
-If you haven't gotten that message from my ravings about CBD at our CBD page, let me quote myself from our recent webinar on the subject:
+I discussed CBD with ProjectCBD co-founder Martin Lee on the podcast episode Time To Believe The Hype.
+If you haven't gotten that message from my ravings about CBD at our CBD page, let me quote myself on the subject: